grafana/grafana/docs/sources/enterprise/enterprise-configuration.md

 ### max_size_mb

 The maximum size of the in-memory cache in megabytes.
-Once this size is reached, new cache items will be rejected.
-For more flexible control over cache eviction policies and size, please use the Redis or Memcached backend.
+Once this size is reached, new cache items are rejected.
+For more flexible control over cache eviction policies and size, use the Redis or Memcached backend.

 To disable the maximum, set this value to `0`.